-The community outcomes that the community relations activity contributes to most are shown in reduce our impact on the environment.
+The community outcomes that the community relations activity contributes to most are shown in

+Community Outcomes How Our Activity Contributes to the Community Outcome Our unique natural environment is healthy and protected.
+Through the Enviroschools programme, partially funded through the Ministry for the Environment, schools have assistance to initiate activities supporting and teaching sustainability and how we can all reduce our impact on the environment.
 Assists the Council and community-led initiatives to deliver environmental benefits across the broader community.
-Our urban and rural environments are p[people friendly, well planned and sustainably managed In partnership with the Council's Engineering and Environment and Planning departments delivering environmental, air quality and waste minimisation education to support sustainable management and lifestyles.
+Our urban and rural environments are people friendly, well planned and sustainably managed In partnership with the Council's Engineering and Environment and Planning departments delivering environmental, air quality and waste minimisation education to support sustainable management and lifestyles.
 Assisting communities to create a unique sense of place through community group funding and advice.
 Our communities are healthy, safe, inclusive and resilient.
 Providing and supporting quality recreational services and facilities which enable participation in community-based activities that are inclusive, healthy and enjoyable.
 Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
 Promoting and celebrating our history and diverse cultures.
 Supporting organisations that preserve and display our region's heritage and culture.
 Our communities have access to a range of social, educational and recreational facilities and activities.
 Promoting, supporting and delivering recreational, educational and social services and activities that reflect the diversity of the Tasman District.
 Assisting community-led facilities, projects and initiatives to deliver benefits across the broader community.
 Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
 Providing opportunities for engagement between the Council and its communities through our communications activities.